dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 - There is only _one_ `<bitstream>` element allowed per representation.
 - The `<bitstream>` element must be the first element.
 - By default, the path is relative to the working directory where `dsp-tools xmlupload` is executed in.
-This behaviour can be modified with the flag [`--imgdir`](../cli-commands.md#xmlupload).
+This behavior can be modified with the flag [`--imgdir`](../cli-commands.md#xmlupload).
 If you keep the default, it is recommended to choose the project folder as working directory, `my_project` in the example below: